BELIEF, HOPE, FAITH, OBEDIENCE

 Somehow I see the hand of God in this.
 God protects and heals us when we are doing all we know to avoid trouble.
 But, as the Bible tells us, God does not protect and help fools.

 Moses chose to suffer with the people of God when he could have lived as a noble in the court of Pharaoh.
 Let us, as strangers and aliens, refuse the praise of the world and take our place with the despised saints.

 He regarded disgrace for the sake of Christ as of greater value than the treasures of Egypt, because he was looking ahead to his reward.
 (Hebrews 11:26)

-Faith turns aside from the visible rewards and looks beyond the visible to the heavenly rewards.
+Faith causes us to turn aside from the visible rewards, and look beyond the visible to the heavenly rewards.
 Again we see that our pilgrimage on the earth depends upon our attitude toward the future.
-The true saint pays necessary but minimal attention to the affairs of the present world, while his hope and faith is in that which is in the future and is unseen as yet.
+The true saint pays necessary but minimal attention to the affairs of the present world, while his hope and faith is in what is in the future and is unseen as yet.

 By faith he left Egypt, not fearing the king’s anger; he persevered because he saw him who is invisible.
 (Hebrews 11:27)

 Again we see the need to resist fear.
 Fear will prevent us from doing God’s will.
 And notice that Moses was seeing the invisible Christ.
 I do not believe Moses was literally seeing Christ, but he was living so close to the Lord it was as though he could see Him.

 We are welcome to do the same.
 We can keep inviting Christ into everything we do during the day and the night.
 If we do this, although we cannot see Him physically or literally, He is there and we know it.
 It is that way with me and has been for several years.